 Read More »knead vs. need

-knead vs. need knead (to press and stretch dough many times with your hands) Knead the dough for ten minutes.
-Knead the mixture well until it is smooth. (to massage) She kneaded his back to reduce the pain. need (to require because it’s essential or very important) I …
+knead vs. need knead (to press and stretch the dough repeatedly with your hands) Knead the dough for ten minutes.
+Knead the mixture well until it is smooth. (to massage) She gently kneaded his shoulder muscles to ease the stiffness. need (to require because it’s essential or very …

 Read More »vote with your feet